-4.1.6 MBR - Modify Barrier Runnable Parameter
+5.1.6 MBR - Modify Barrier Runnable Parameter

 The CyclicBarrier constructor has a parameter that is an optional runnable thread that can happen after all the threads complete and reach the barrier.
 The MBR operator modifies the runnable thread parameter by removing it if it is present.
 This is a special case of the method level mutation operator, statement deletion (SDL).
+For example:

+Original Code: MBR Mutant:

+int i=10; int i=10;

-For example: Original Code: int i=10; CyclicBarrier barrier1 = new CyclicBarrier(i, new Runnable() { public void run() { }); ...
-MBR Mutant: int i=10; CyclicBarrier barrier1 = new CyclicBarrier(i); ...
+CyclicBarrier barrier1 = new CyclicBarrier(i, new Runnable(){ public void run(){ } }); CyclicBarrier barrier1 = new CyclicBarrier(i); //runnable thread parameter removed'